yangbinb/Distributed-PC-Darts/README.md

     python3 train_distributed.py --master_ip x.x.x.x --port 1234 --local_rank 3 --world_size 4 --gpu 1

 Replace x.x.x.x with your master ip,for example, ip of node0.
 You can also change the port with some other unused.
-Models of every process would be saved normally, you can choose the best one.
+Every command line start a process, 'world_size' stands for the number of processes,every process use one gpu, after all the processes on every node started, the distributed searching/training would begin.
+Models in every process would be saved normally, searching/training finished, you can choose the best one.

 ## Requirement